LeNPaul/Lagrange/_posts/2020-06-03-ideas-that-do-not-go-away.md

 I started learning how to build websites.
 I fiddled with HTML (Hyper-text Markup Language) and CSS (Cascading Style Sheet).
 It was getting exciting.

 All I could build was convert my resume into a basic web page (which was never published).
-At first, I thought web development was for extrimely smart people only.
+At first, I thought web development was for extremely smart people only.
 But after that single page resume website, I realised if I put in the time, I'd make it.
 But then, after I had gotten some hope, I faced many adversities, so I gave it up again.

 ## A new desire

 I developed a new desire to become a Network Administrator.
 I figured out a roadmap and read around it.
 I bought a book about the first course I needed to take (A+).
 But before the book came from eBay, I had given up that one too.
 I noticed that the idea of making my website was becoming a force to reckon with.
 It became deeply rooted in my mind, occupying all the space for anything else I could think about to do with my life.

-I didn't know what to do for a few months, so, I voluntered on a few projects with some organisations.
+I didn't know what to do for a few months, so, I volunteered on a few projects with some organisations.
 Since I was passionate (still I'm) about tech, I offered myself to work in a small printing press to level up my Microsoft Office skills.
 I had some joy in doing all that I did at the time, but I was not fulfilled.
 I was still thinking that something was missing.

 In early 2019, after some situations that caused so much turmoil in my life, I saw my vision in another dimension.
 A more sensible one.